fabian-mugrauer/SPX-Industry-Momentum/README.md

 Docker
 ==============================

-If you want to use Docker, please follow these steps (please make sure that the `pwd` is in the folder to which you cloned this Github-Repo):
+If you want to use Docker, please follow these steps (please make sure that the `pwd` is in the folder to which you cloned this GitHub-Repo):

 1. Build the docker container
    ```bash